TrpMartin/investment/README.md

 # Stock Market Investment projects

-First project is on the popular Danish podcast Millionærklubben from Danmarks Radio
+First project is about the popular Danish podcast Millionærklubben sponsored by euroinvestor.dk and Saxo Bank.